kiwenlau/hadoop-cluster-docker/README.md

 #####Change node number quickly and conveniently

 For "alvinhenrick/hadoop-mutinode" project, If you want to change node number, you have to change hadoop configuration file (slaves, which list the domain name or ip address of all nodes ), rebuild hadoop-nn-dn image, change the shell sript for starting containers!
 As for my "kiwenlau/hadoop-cluster-docker" project, I write a shell script (resize-cluster.sh) to automate these steps.
 Then you can rebuild the hadoop-master image within one minutes and run an arbitrary size Hadoop Cluster quickly!
 The default node number of my project is 3 and you can change is to any size you like!

 In addition, building image, running container, starting Hadoop and run wordcount, all these jobs are automated by shell scripts.
 So you can use and develop this project more easily!
-Welcome to join this project
+Welcome to join this project.

 #####Develop environment